 On April 23, 2025, Donald Trump issued an Executive Order titled “Restoring Equality of Opportunity and Meritocracy,” (“EO”) which will likely significantly impact the Equal Employment Opportunity Commission’s (“EEOC’s”) enforcement of disparate impact discrimination.
-Disparate impact discrimination occurs when a workplace policy or practice is neutral on its face but has a disproportionate
+Disparate impact discrimination occurs when a workplace policy or practice is neutral on its face but has a disproportionate impact

 On April 11, 2025, USCIS began enforcing a requirement that certain foreign nationals register with the agency and submit to fingerprinting if they remain in the U.S. for 30 days or longer.